 There is one treasure, however, which most tourists miss: the abundance of Marian shrines throughout the country.
 Mexico is like no other place in the world: It is home to not only the world-renowned Basilica of Our Lady of Guadalupe, it is home to a galaxy of additional NOTEWORTHY shrines as well.
 Although they are much-visited and beloved by the Mexican people, they are virtually unknown to the English-speaking world.
 It is these shrines which are the subject of this website.

 One pilgrim on a group tour put it this way: “Mexico—it’s like having dozens of Lourdes all in one country.”
 Lourdes is the famous Marian shrine in France.
 Several of the shrines—like Lourdes— have outstanding miracles associated with them and all have been approved by the Church.
-Blessed Pope John Paul ll visited a number of these shrines during his 5 trips to Mexico.
+St. Pope John Paul ll visited a number of these shrines during his five trips to Mexico.

 Foremost among the Marian shrines in Mexico, of course, is the Basilica of Our Lady of Gaudalupe in Mexico City.
 Most travellers to the city are familiar with it.
 How could they not be?
 In that city her image is everywhere: on buses, on billboards, in parks, in restaurants, on store-fronts.
 You cannot miss her!
 An estimated 20 million pilgrims visit the Basilica every year: It is reputed to be the most-visited Marian shrine in the world.